juliangruber/endo/README.md

 Light-weight server for authoring simple self-documenting HTTP and WebSocket APIs.

-## JSON-orientation
+## Endpoint Handlers

 We assume handlers deal explicitly in JSON unless otherwise noted.
-Endpoint "handlers" are function which take an HTTP request object and return a stream or a JSON-able object.
+Endpoint "handlers" are function which take an HTTP request object and return a stream or an object with a JSON-able `body`.

-Handlers can override status `status` and/or `headers` by adding keys to the returned stream object, or adding them to the prototype of a returned value intended for JSON serialization.
-Overriding the value's `toJSON` method allows additional control over serialization behavior.
-While this makes it possible for handlers arbitrary control over the shape of responses, these design choices are intended to optimize for simplifying the construction of typical JSON endpoints.
+Handlers may provide top level `status` and/or `headers` keys in returned responses to extend or override default values.

 ## WebSockets vs. HTTP